BOT (Bachelor of Occupational Therapy) Course, Admissions, Eligibility, Syllabus

 Sports Injury: Therapists with specialisation in sports related rehabilitation are qualified to help persons with sports injury including the physical and mental aspect of it.
 Therapists may also perform tasks performed by physiotherapists in making sportspersons carry their activities efficiently.

-Students can check here the complete list of BOT subjects which they would be studying in their undergraduate occupational therapy course.
+Students can check here the complete syllabus which they would be studying in their undergraduate occupational therapy course.
 The Bachelor of Occupational Therapy course work is divided into four years with 8-10 subjects every year, including that of projects.

 First Year of BOT Program